ansible/ansible-dev-tools/docs/getting-started/building-collection.md

 NOTE: For a more detailed explanation about using Ansible Creator in the VS Code Ansible Extension, refer to [doc: ansible-creator].

-## Step 2: Installing your collection using ansible-development-environment (ade, pip4a)
+## Step 2: Installing your collection using ansible-development-environment (ade)

 - With the initial collection structure in place, use 'ansible-development-environment' (pip4a) to install the newly created collection in editable mode, similar to Python modules.